preludetech/tutorial-getting-git/tutorial/13-understanding-upstream-branches.md

 In [the last section](./12-multiple-branches.md) you were given the challenge of pushing your new branches to Github.

 ## Exploring branches

 Earlier, we used the command `git branch` to see what branches were available.

-Here are a few more things you can do:
+Here are a few more things you can do with the `git branch` command:

 Try this out: